hugorbarbosa/cpp-project-template/BUILDING.md

 ## Coding style and format

-This projects follows my [C++ coding style guide](https://github.com/hugorbarbosa/cpp-coding-style-guide), and to ensure consistency, clang-format is used to check the format of the code.
+This projects follows my [C++ coding style guide](https://github.com/hugorbarbosa/cpp-coding-style-guide), and to ensure consistency, clang-format is used to format the code.

 Using the standard CMake commands: